Get Started By Contacting us!

-Suppose you are planning to renovate an older home or are worried about the safety of your current home.
-In that case, you should schedule asbestos testing in NY by hiring an asbestos abatement service near me.
+Let’s say you plan to renovate an older home or are concerned about the safety of your current home.
+An asbestos abatement service in Great Neck, NY can schedule asbestos testing in NY in that case.

-Asbestos is a construction material that was widely used until the 1970s.
-When the deadly dangers of asbestos symptoms became widely known, many property owners decided to remove this hazardous material from their properties.
+The use of asbestos in construction was widespread until the 1970s.
+Upon becoming aware of the deadly dangers of asbestos symptoms, many property owners decided to remove this hazardous material.

 Green Island Group NY being a prominent asbestos remediation company in Great Neck, NY can assist you in identifying and treating any areas of your home that may be tainted with asbestos.
 Here are some of the main reasons why asbestos removal is necessary.